 Green buildings should be healthy to live in as well as beneficial to the environment, correct?
 Sure they should, but a report released by Environment and Human Health, Inc. in Connecticut indicates that they may not be as green as we think.
 The problem lies in the quality of the indoor environment — though it’s good that green buildings are increasingly energy efficient, as they become more so pollutants get trapped inside and among other things, the quality of water in these LEED-certified buildings may not actually be “quality” water.
-The health effects of drinking contaminated water can range from no physical impact to severe illness or even death, there is a big reason why people need to install da29-00020b water filters in their homes.
+The health effects of drinking contaminated water can range from no physical impact to severe illness or even death and sometimes the contamination can come from outside sources or other ways like the water companies, in case of death from these reasons the use of a wrongful death attorney brooklyn could be of real help in these cases, meanwhile for prevention this is a big reason why people need to install da29-00020b water filters in their homes.